millerchangym/stat580-finalproject/README.md

 ```
 where a, b, c, and d are integers, and e is a double.
 There are also
 optional switches -v (1 for verbose, 0 otherwise; 0 default), and
--alpha (for which 1 - alpha is the confidence level).
+-alpha (for which 1 - alpha is the confidence level) which must
+be to the nearest thousandth.

 ## Examples